 - Vitamin C is a general anti-allergy vitamin that will help.
-Dogs experience allergic symptoms when an allergen-antibody complex causes mast cells to release histamine and other allergy mediating chemicals.
-Vitamin C helps to stabilize mast cells so they are less likely to release these substances.
+With allergies, an allergen-antibody complex causes mast cells to release allergy mediating chemicals.
+Vitamin C helps to stabilize mast cells so they’re less likely to release those chemicals.

-- Omega-3 fatty acids can help alleviate the inflammation associated with allergies.
+- Omega-3 fatty acids can help ease the inflammation associated with allergies.
 Digestive enzymes will also reduce inflammation.
 These can be fed with meals to aid digestion and feed beneficial bacteria.
-It is important to not supplement with digestive enzymes if the intestinal flora is out of balance.
+It’s important not to supplement with digestive enzymes if intestinal flora is unbalanced.

 - Bioflavinoids, including quercetin and hesperidin, contain antihistamine compounds.

-- Finally, fresh, whole foods rich in antioxidants will reduce free radical activity and help to heal the gut and skin.
-These include grape seed extract, vitamins C and E, beta carotene and alpha lipoic acid amongst others.
-Bovine colostrum, whey protein isolate and L-Gluatamine are other products that can help heal the gut.
+- Finally, fresh, whole foods rich in antioxidants will reduce free radical activity.
+They’ll also help to heal the gut and skin.
+These include grape seed extract, vitamins C and E, beta carotene and alpha lipoic acid.
+Bovine colostrum, whey protein isolate and L-Gluatamine are also good for the gut.

-If dog owners address the factors at the root of their dog’s allergy problems, such as nutrition, digestion and intestinal health, their allergies can be overcome.
+If you address the root of your dog’s allergy problems, such as nutrition, digestion and intestinal health, the allergies can be overcome.
 It may take time, but good health is possible if the body is supported and not suppressed.